Fossil Pokémon

 Dracozolt

-It has a little yellow chest area with two long wings formed like lightning jolts on its arms, dandelion face, “delegated” head, long nose, thin dandelion neck and slim arms.
-The base half gets from a huge, quadrupedal Pokémon, with green skin and red stripes, paws and back spikes.
+It has a small yellow chest with two long wings that look like lightning bolts.
+It has a dandelion face, a “delegated” head, a long nose, a thin dandelion neck, and slim arms.

 12. Relicanth